 Environmental factors such as temperature, nutrients, and salinity affect fungal growth rates and act as triggers in developmental pathways (Deacon 2006).
-Temperature is one of the several important drivers of physiological, ecological, and evolutionary processes in living systems, including in fungi.
+Temperature is one of several important drivers of physiological, ecological, and evolutionary processes in living systems, including in fungi.
 Reaction rates and properties of compounds fundamental to cellular functions change with variability in temperature.
 Lower thermal limits for microbial growth are set by the slowing down of biological processes.
 Upper thermal limits for microbial growth, on the other hand, are set by the first cellular component or process that breaks down (Robinson 2001, Deacon 2006).
 To survive temperature fluctuations, fungi adjust phenotypic features to accommodate their physiological processes to specific thermal needs.
-Some species are known to alter their growth forms under different conditions through several mechanisms, including growing in pellets when grown in liquid culture, producing dormant cells called resting spores in unfavourable environmental conditions, and exhibiting dimorphism as seen in the model fungus Histoplasma capsulatum Darling which can grow as a yeast from mould (thus becoming pathogenic) at 37°C in human bodies, and vice versa in the yeast Candida albicans (C.P.
+Some species are known to alter their growth forms under different conditions through several mechanisms, including growing in pellets when grown in liquid culture, producing dormant cells called resting spores in unfavourable environmental conditions, and exhibiting dimorphism as seen in the model fungus Histoplasma capsulatum Darling, which can grow as a yeast from mould (thus becoming pathogenic) at 37°C in human bodies, and vice versa in the yeast Candida albicans (C.P.
 Robin) Berkhout (reverse morphogenesis) (Ignatov and Keath 2002, Nemecek et al. 2006, Liu et al. 2008).
 Fungi have been subjected to thermal treatments in a wide range of medically- and industrially-driven research, usually testing hypotheses on the relationship between fungal pathogenicity or function and temperature (Paterson and Lima 2010, Fisher et al. 2012).
 The influence of temperature on fungal adaptation to their ecological niche as decomposers, however, has received limited research attention, with most existing studies examining growth responses of terrestrial or freshwater fungi to different temperatures (Newsham et al. 2016).

 With this background, we studied relative growth rates (R) and relative activities (RA) of three EHEs in a tropical marine strain of Fusarium equiseti and two polar strains of Pseudogymnoascus spp. across an experimental culture temperature range from 5 to 40°C. We hypothesised that fungal strains adapted to specific biogeographical regions would exhibit differences in growth rates and enzyme activities when provided in culture with different nutrient sources and subjected to temperature variation.
 The objectives of this study were (a) to determine the relationship between relative growth rates and temperature in the three strains when provided with different nutrient sources at culture temperatures between 5 and 40°C, (b) to determine the activation energy for growth in the three strains across the experimental temperature range, and (c) to profile relative activity of three EHEs (protease, amylase, cellulase) produced by the three strains across the experimental temperature range.